f-wichert/ansible-manjaro-desktop/README.md

 # Ansible with Manjaro-Desktop Setup
-This is my approach at using ansible to automate my desktop setup.
-It is specifically for a manjaro desktop using i3 in combination with polybar.
-I plan on adding some configuration options but that is for the future.
-First is getting this ready to be used.
+This is my approach at using ansible to automate my desktop setup, and serves primarily as a quick way for me to get a new laptop or pc up and running with the configurations I prefer.

+It is specifically designed for a manjaro desktop using i3 in combination with polybar.
+I plan on adding some configuration options but that has yet to happen.

 ## Preview